Trusted Ridgeland Attorneys

 Building Relationships that Last a Lifetime

-It may be alleged that the person making the will (the testator) was not of sound mind when the will was executed and did not fully understand or appreciate what he or she was doing.
+- Lack of Capacity: It may be alleged that the person making the will (the testator) was not of sound mind when the will was executed and did not fully understand or appreciate what he or she was doing.
 This ground is often alleged when an older person revokes a previous will and executes a new one which is strikingly different.
+This is one of the most common reasons wills are challenged in Mississippi.
+Under state law, a person must be of “sound mind” to create or revise a will.
+If they lack the cognitive capacity to understand the implications of their will, then the document may not be legally valid.

-A will may be declared invalid if it is the product of mistake, fraud, undue influence, or duress.
+- Lack of Intent: A will may be declared invalid if it is the product of mistake, fraud, undue influence, or duress.
 These situations are sometimes alleged when a person was under the exclusive care of another in his or her final days, and the last will and testament favors the caregiver over other family members.
+If you have any questions about challenging a will on the grounds of lack of intent, our Ridgeland, MS estate litigation attorneys can help.

 How Our Law Firm Can Help You

-At the Hancock Law Firm, our clients range from heirs who have disputes over land that goes back hundreds of years to second spouses in disputes with grown children from their deceased spouse’s former marriage.
+Estate litigation and probate disputes are complicated.
+You do not have to go through the legal process alone.
+We handle the full range of will contests and estate disputes.
+At Hancock Law Firm, our clients range from heirs who have disputes over land that goes back hundreds of years to second spouses in disputes with grown children from their deceased spouse’s former marriage.

 Our lawyers represent the beneficiary, groups of beneficiaries, or the estate in a wide range of will contests and probate disputes, including, but not limited to, the following: